Trans-Saharan trade: Spread of Islam

-The spread of Islam to sub-Saharan African was linked to trans-Saharan trade.
-Islam spread via trade routes, and Africans converting to Islam increased trade and commerce which increased the trade's population.
+The spread of Islam to the rest of Africa was linked to trans-Saharan trade.
+Islam spread via trade routes, and other Africans converting to Islam increased trade and commerce which increased the trade's population.

 Historians give many reasons for the spread of Islam facilitating trade.
 Islam established common values and rules upon which trade was conducted.
 It created a network of believers who trusted each other and therefore traded with each other even if they did not personally know each other.
 Such trade networks existed before Islam but on a much smaller scale.
 The spread of Islam increased the number of nodes in the network and decreased its vulnerability.
 The use of Arabic as a common language of trade and the increase of literacy through Quranic schools, also facilitated commerce.

 Muslim merchants conducting commerce also gradually spread Islam along their trade network.
-Social interactions with Muslim merchants led many Africans to convert to Islam, and many merchants married local women and raised their children as Muslims.
+Social interactions with Muslim merchants led many sub-Saharan Africans to convert to Islam, and many merchants married local women and raised their children as Muslims.

 Islam spread into Western Sudan by the end of the 10th century, into Chad by the 11th century, and into Hausa lands in 12th and 13th centuries.
-By 1200, many ruling elites in Western Africa had converted to Islam, and from 1200 to 1500 saw a significant conversion to Islam in Africa.
+By 1200, many ruling elites in Western Africa had converted to Islam, and from 1200 to 1500 saw a significant conversion to Islam in the rest of Africa.

-Decline of trans-Saharan trade and collapse of West African empires and kingdoms
+Decline of trade and collapse of West African kingdoms

-The Portuguese forays along the West African coast opened up new avenues for trade between Europe and West Africa.
+The Portuguese forays along the West African coast opened up avenues for trade between Europe and West Africa.
 By the early 16th century, European trading bases, the factories established on the coast since 1445, and trade with Europeans became of prime importance to West Africa.
 North Africa had declined in both political and economic importance, while the Saharan crossing remained long and treacherous.
 However, the major blow to trans-Saharan trade was the Battle of Tondibi of 1591–92.
 In a major military expedition organized by the Saadian sultan Ahmad al-Mansur, Morocco sent troops across the Sahara and attacked Timbuktu, Gao and some other important trading centres, destroying buildings and property and exiling prominent citizens.
-This disruption to trade led to a dramatic decline in the importance of these cities and the resulting animosity reduced trade considerably.
+This disruption to trade led to a dramatic decline in the importance of these cities, and the resulting animosity reduced trade considerably.

 Although much reduced, trans-Saharan trade continued.
 But trade routes to the West African coast became increasingly easy, particularly after the French invasion of the Sahel in the 1890s and subsequent construction of railways to the interior.
-A railway line from Dakar to Algiers via the Niger bend was planned but never constructed.
 With the independence of nations in the region in the 1960s, the north–south routes were severed by national boundaries.
 National governments were hostile to Tuareg nationalism and so made few efforts to maintain or support trans-Saharan trade, and the Tuareg rebellion of the 1990s and Algerian Civil War further disrupted these routes, closing many.